 Essential to the project is the establishment of a Project Steering Committee (PSC) that is representative of the relevant sectors that have a role to play in the management, use, control and, most importantly, the protection and conservation of the water resources within the study area.
-Various active current forums such as the Verlorevlei Inter-Governmental Task Team and the Verlorevlei Estuary Management Forum have already been identified and have already been brought in as part of the introduction of the study and the Inception phase of the project.
+Various active current forums such as the Verlorevlei Inter-Governmental Task Team and the Verlorenvlei Estuary Management Forum have already been identified and were brought in during the Inception phase of the project.